zeroluck/docs/sources/admin-guide/openid-connect/index.md

 _Block Encryption Algorithms:_ A128CBC+HS256, A256CBC+HS612, A128GCM, A256GCM,

-* _Pre Authorization:_ Gluu server disables this option by default, but it is possible to allow the users to access any URL according to the Organization Policy by the Gluu Server Administrator.
+* _Pre Authorization:_ The Gluu Server disables this option by default, but it is possible to allow the users to access any URL according to the Organization Policy by the Gluu Server administrator.

 * _Redirect URI:_ The uri for native or web app can be added using this feature.
 ![RedirectURI](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_adduri.png)